General Math FAQ

 Once you have mastered the basics in the homework assignments in courses like MAT100 up through MAT202, you should begin to work through problems from old exams from previous semesters and think deeply about these questions.
 This will be your main tool for doing well in these courses.
 It takes time to digest the material and to develop the necessary expertise, so last minute cramming for exams is generally ineffective.
 Use the old exams to help you figure out what your questions are.
 Go over them with your study group, ask your instructor about them in office hours, or work on them in a session with your peer tutor.

-If you know what to expect, and trust in the curve, then it will be easier for you to stay calm and work steadily on a hard exam where you don't know how to do all the problems.
+If you know what to expect, then it will be easier for you to stay calm and work steadily on a hard exam where you don't know how to do all the problems.
 These exams develop and test your ability to work under pressure, but this is also a skill that you can learn!
-On an exam where a score of 60% turns out to be an A or A- in the curve, the ability to shrug off your doubts and have faith in the work you have done to prepare can make an enormous difference in the outcome.
+On an exam where a score of 60% turns out to be an A or A- in the end, the ability to shrug off your doubts and have faith in the work you have done to prepare can make an enormous difference in the outcome.

-In MAT203/204 a somewhat more generous curve is used, along with more challenging problems.
+In MAT203/204 a somewhat more generous grading scheme is used, along with more challenging problems.
 Students determined to get a stronger mathematical foundation for future course work in other fields (like physics) can take these more demanding (compared to MAT201/202) calculus and linear algebra courses without risking excessive GPA damage.

 Obviously it feels very different to take an exam with an average of 65% (which usually corresponds to some kind of B) after years of taking high school exams where a score of 65% generally meant failure.
 In most high schools, students expect to recognize the problems on exams and simply remember how to solve them.
 We put significant effort into asking exam questions that are based on the practice problems, but where you must adapt and figure out how to solve using the ideas and techniques you have already been working with in the practice problems.
 These exams are meant to be an intense learning experience in and of themselves, but you really have to adjust your expectations to take this into account.